tronovav/geoip2-update/README.md

 Parameters in the `extra` section:

-- `MAXMIND_LICENSE_KEY` (required) - You can see your license key information on [your account License Keys page](https://support.maxmind.com/account-faq/license-keys/where-do-i-find-my-license-key/) at maxmind.com.
+- `license_key` (required) - You can see your license key information on [your account License Keys page](https://support.maxmind.com/account-faq/license-keys/where-do-i-find-my-license-key/) at maxmind.com.
-- `DESTINATION_DIRECTORY_PATH` (required) - Path to the Geoip2 databases local storage directory.
+- `dir` (required) - Absolute path to the Geoip2 local database storage directory.
+Or you can alias part of the path relative to your composer.json.
+For example `@composer/path-to-db-storage`.
+  The script itself will find the absolute path to the `composer.json` file in your project and the `path-to-db-storage` directory for storing Geoip2 databases relative to `composer.json`.
+  You can also specify `@composer/../path-to-db-storage`.
+The main thing is that you yourself understand which path to storing the database you specify.

 #### Extended configuration: